 In either case, this expert asks a provocative question--we're assuming provocation over sincerity since Luke says he asked it to test Jesus.
 "What must I do to inherit eternal life?"

-Tangent: Since I haven't bothered to look it up in my Greek texts, I don't know what the connotations of the word "inherit" is.
+Tangent: Even after looking up the Greek words that are translated as "do" and "inherit," in my Thayer's Greek-English Lexicon, I don't know what the connotations of the word "inherit" is.
 I think I have usually read this question as if he asked what he had to do to deserve or merit eternal life.

 If the expert had asked the question to see if Jesus could get the answer right, then I think he would have been reassured on that point anyway.
 Jesus told him that since the answer to his question was in the Bible, he could recite it himself.